michaelreichmann/OSC_Send/README.md

 - choose between quarter-, eighth-, sixteenth- or thirty-second-notes

 **OSC_Bar_Send** *Audio-Effect*
-- send the bar that is currently playing
+- sends the bar that is currently playing

 **OSC_MIDI_Send** *MIDI-Effect*
-- send currently playing MIDI-notes (pitch and velocity)
+- sends currently playing MIDI-notes (pitch and velocity)

 **OSC_Automation_Send** *Audio-Effect*
-- send an Automation specifically made for this device
+- sends an Automation specifically made for this device
 - choose between three knobs and one button

 <br/>